 Next, use the squeegee.
 Start from the center of the decal and slowly work your way towards the edges.
 Use the squeegee to push the soapy water away towards the edges.
 This will make the glue stick to the plastic.
 Slowly peel off any remaining paper backing while making sure to use the squeegee to avoid forming any air bubbles.

-Few Tips for Newbies When Installing Dirt Bike Graphics
+A Few Tips for Newbies on How to Install Dirt Bike Graphics

 6. Trim Graphics If Needed